rbind/DivingIntoGeneticsAndGenomics/content/post/2019-06-09-run-rstudio-server-with-singularity-on-hpc.md

 on my local mac, open `localhost:8787` in web browser, type in the Odyssey (HPC) user name and password (xyz in this dummy example).
 Rstudio server now is ready for me!
 Magic!!!

+Note: if mulitple people using the same node for Rstudio sever, you will need to pick a different port than `8787`.
 ### One more note on R packages

 create an `.Renviron` file in your home diretory